mohammadrz1/btcex/README.md

 ## Description
-> This is a practice project for html css and it was made from an exchange site that was already on the internet
+> This is a practice project for html css and it was made from an exchange site that was already on the internet<br>
-> Has 3 pages
+> Has 3 pages<br>
-  > home
+  > home ,
-  > sweetdrop
+  > sweetdrop ,
   > Markets